MicrosoftDocs/windows-itpro-docs/windows/security/operating-system-security/data-protection/bitlocker/recovery-guide.md

 ## What is BitLocker recovery?

-BitLocker recovery is the process by which access to a BitLocker-protected drive can be restored if the drive can't be unlocked normally.
-In a recovery scenario, the following options to restore access to the drive are available:
+BitLocker recovery is the process by which access to a BitLocker-protected drive can be restored if the drive doesn't unlock using its default unlock mechanism.

+In a recovery scenario, the following options to restore access to the drive may be available:

-- The user can supply a *recovery password*: if the organization allows users to print or store recovery passwords, the users can enter the 48-digit recovery password
+- The user can supply a *recovery password*, if available.
+A recovery password must be allowed by policy settings, so that users can print or save it.
+The recovery password is a 48-digit string
-- *Data recovery agents* can use their credentials to unlock the drive: if the drive is an operating system drive, the drive must be mounted as a data drive on another device for the data recovery agent to unlock it
+- *Data recovery agents* can use their credentials to unlock the drive, if configured.If the drive is an operating system drive, the drive must be mounted as a data drive on another device for the data recovery agent to unlock it
 - An administrator can obtain the *recovery password* from Microsoft Entra ID or AD DS and use it to unlock the drive.
 Storing recovery passwords in Microsoft Entra ID or AD DS is recommended to provide a way to obtain recovery passwords for drives in an organization if needed.
 This method requires to enable the policy settings:
   - [Choose how BitLocker-protected operating system drives can be recovered](configure.md?tabs=os#choose-how-bitlocker-protected-operating-system-drives-can-be-recovered)
   - [Choose how BitLocker-protected fixed drives can be recovered](configure.md?tabs=fixed#choose-how-bitlocker-protected-fixed-drives-can-be-recovered)